wwarthen/RomWBW/Source/Doc/UserGuide.md

 A typical RomWBW system has 512KB of ROM and 512KB of RAM.
 Some portions of each are dedicated to loading and running applications and operating system.
-The space left over is available for an operating system to use as a pseudo-disk device.
+The space left over is available for an operating system to use as a pseudo-disk device (ROM Disk and RAM Disk).

 The RAM disk provides a small CP/M filesystem that you can use for the temporary storage of files.
 Unless your system has a battery backed